-- Operate in a manner that preserves the safety, security and privacy of people and structural integrity of University Property at all times and in accordance with Princeton’s sUAS Safety and Operational Standards.
+- Operate in a manner that preserves the safety, security and privacy of people and structural integrity of University Property at all times and in accordance with Princeton’s policies, including the sUAS Safety and Operational Standards.

 Persons violating this policy will be held accountable for their actions, including:

 - Persons operating an sUAS on University Property in violation of any applicable federal, state, or local law or regulation or in violation of University policies may be directed to cease operation of the sUAS immediately.

 - Unauthorized sUAS Operators who are not University Appointees or Invitees may be removed from University Property, reported to local law enforcement and the FAA, and subject to other legal action by the University.